mcollins-axway/axway-open-docs/content/en/docs/central/amplify_relnotes/20210131_ampc_relnotes.md

 ---
-title: AMPLIFY Central January 2021 Release Notes
+title: Amplify Central January 2021 Release Notes
-linktitle: AMPLIFY Central January 2021
+linktitle: Amplify Central January 2021
 weight: 90
-description: AMPLIFY Central enables the user to manage their provider / consumer view.
-For more information, see the AMPLIFY Central documentation.
+description: Amplify Central enables the user to manage their provider / consumer view.
+For more information, see the Amplify Central documentation.
 ---
 ## New features and enhancements

 The following new features and enhancements are available in this update.

-### AMPLIFY Central CLI
+### Amplify Central CLI

-The AMPLIFY Central CLI is a package for managing AMPLIFY Central resources with a DevOps approach to API Management.
+The Amplify Central CLI is a package for managing Amplify Central resources with a DevOps approach to API Management.

-AMPLIFY Central CLI version 0.6.0 is now available on NPM (<https://www.npmjs.com/package/@axway/amplify-central-cli/v/0.6.0>)
+Amplify Central CLI version 0.6.0 is now available on NPM (<https://www.npmjs.com/package/@axway/amplify-central-cli/v/0.6.0>)

-The CLI extension is compatible **only** with the AMPLIFY CLI **version 1.4** (<https://www.npmjs.com/package/@axway/amplify-cli/v/1.4.0>)
+The CLI extension is compatible **only** with the Amplify CLI **version 1.4** (<https://www.npmjs.com/package/@axway/amplify-cli/v/1.4.0>)

 **This is not yet compatible with the Axway CLI**.

-The AMPLIFY Central CLI includes the following enhancements:
+The Amplify Central CLI includes the following enhancements:

 * installation of Azure agents (use `amplify central install agents` using the new **Azure** option)
 * installation of the alpha Mesh Governance Discovery Agent (use `amplify central install agents` using the new **Kubernetes** option)